ivoire/Artifactorial/README.md

     firefox http://example.com/artifacts/

-To upload a file into a anonymous directory called */pub*, run:
+To upload a file into an anonymous directory called */pub*, run:

     curl -F 'path=@path_to_the_file.ext' http://example.com/artifacts/pub/